 Zoom Video Communications

 - Zoom is an enterprise video communications platform for video and audio conferencing, chat and webinars.
 To join a Zoom meeting for your class click on the link provided by your instructor.

 - Faculty, staff, graduate students, and undergraduates have Zoom License accounts (formerly called Pro accounts).

 - Zoom Updates: Ensure your Zoom software is the latest version so you will have the most recent security fixes to prevent Zoombombing and other potential privacy issues.

 - Using Zoom in Canvas

-- Office 365 provides students access to popular Microsoft Office Applications such as MS Word, MS Excel and MS PowerPoint.
+- Office 365 provides students access to popular Microsoft Office Applications such as Microsoft Word, Excel and PowerPoint.

 - Rice has licensed (or is in the process of adding student access) to a variety of software packages for students, including:

 - Adobe Creative Cloud

 Secure Connection to Campus